nope0001/AscensionChat-docker/Readme.md

-WoWChat Docker
+AscensionChat Docker
 ==============

-WoWChat is a Discord integration chat bot for old versions of World of Warcraft.
+AscensionChat is a Discord integration chat bot for old versions of World of Warcraft.

 This repo builds a docker image to run [AscensionChat](https://github.com/Szyler/AscensionChat).